 Lean on us

 We are here to make you feel comfortable, provide cultural information to the University at large, and provide a place where African-American students feel welcomed and at home.
-Your success as a student at ENMU depends greatly on the support of your family and friends.
 Let African-American Affairs be your home away from home!
 We can help make the transition to college life easier.
 We are students as well so we know how it feels to be new on campus.
 African-American students' educational success and well-being are our top concerns and priorities.
 Throughout the year, we hold programs and events to enhance your experiences at Eastern.

 Although the Office of African-American Affairs has its own student workers, volunteers are always welcomed.
-If you want to get involved in a student organization but don't know where to start, there is no better place than African-American Affairs.
-You can meet and socialize with students of your own culture while promoting it.
+If you want to get involved in a student department but don't know where to start, there is no better place than African-American Affairs.
+You can meet and socialize with students of your own background while promoting it.
 You don't have to be African-American to volunteer in our office.
 We welcome all races and cultures wanting to help.
 Don't forget we are here to promote cultural diversity!

 Black History Month